School Based Programs

 The YourSPACE curriculum is interactive and uses current media content.
 The program is conducted by well-trained facilitators.
 The program is grounded in the belief that honest dialogue and critical thinking skills lay the correct foundation to allow our youth to prevent sexual violence within their communities and in society at large.
 The YourSPACE program is supported by funding to the Nevada State Department of Health and Human Services, Rape Prevention Education program through the Centers for Disease Control and Intervention.

 *Note: There is no cost to schools for providing these programs.
 All materials and personnel are provided by The Rape Crisis Center.
-If you are interested in scheduling a CAP or YourSPACE presentation at your school, please contact Linda, Education Programs Coordinator, 702-385-2153 or email@example.com.
+If you are interested in scheduling a CAP or YourSPACE presentation at your school, please contact Lisa, Education Programs Coordinator, 702-385-2153 or firstname.lastname@example.org.
 You may also complete the online forms below.